- Make a mark or lines on a surface

 Sounds like: drays, dreysw, drawe

-Derived forms: drawing, drew, draws, drawn
+Derived forms: drawn, drew, drawing, draws

-Type of: alter, arouse, arrange, article, ask, be, breathe in, call for, change, change form, change shape, choose, close, compose, create, create by mental act, create mentally, deform, demand, derive, displace, effect, effectuate, elicit, enkindle [literary], entertainer, equal, equalise [Brit], equalize, equate, evoke, exposit, expound, finish, fire, form, gain, go, golf shot, golf stroke, gulley, gully, indite [archaic], infuse, inhale, inspire, interpret, involve, kill, kindle, localise [Brit], localize, locomote, mark, match, modify, move, necessitate, need, object, pen, physical object, pick out, playing card, poker, poker game, postulate, provoke, pull, raise, remove, represent, require, run, running, running game, running play, select, set forth, set up, shape, shut, steep, stretch, swing, take, take away, thin, travel, withdraw, write
+Type of: act, alter, arouse, arrange, article, ask, be, breathe in, call for, change, change form, change shape, choose, close, compose, create, create by mental act, create mentally, deform, demand, derive, displace, effect, effectuate, elicit, enkindle [literary], entertainer, equal, equalise [Brit], equalize, equate, evoke, exist, exposit, expound, finish, form, gain, go, golf shot, golf stroke, gulley, gully, indite [archaic], infuse, inhale, inspire, interpret, involve, kill, kindle, localise [Brit], localize, locomote, mark, match, modify, move, necessitate, need, object, pen, physical object, pick out, playing card, poker, poker game, postulate, provoke, pull, raise, remove, represent, require, run, running, running game, running play, select, set forth, set up, shape, shut, steep, stretch, swing, take, take away, thin, travel, withdraw, write

-Antonym: bank, force, force back
+Antonym: force

 Encyclopedia: Draw